Ten deploys a day. One of them breaks. An agent catches it, works out why, and fixes it.

 Can Polylane change my Vercel projects?

 Agents investigate and explain.
 Code changes only ever land as pull requests on the repo behind the project, and any write action against Vercel pauses for your approval first, with the exact request and reason on screen.
+Rollbacks are off by default: you decide where they're allowed, and you can turn them off at any time.
+Enabled, agents restore the last known-good deployment on their own, receipted and rate-limited.

 How does detection work without alert rules?

 Agents triage every deployment event and alert the moment it lands, and judge signals against how each project normally behaves, so regressions get caught without you configuring thresholds.
-Repeat detections fold into one anomaly instead of re-paging you.
+Repeat detections fold into one issue instead of re-paging you.

 Does it work with my observability provider?